Monthly Tech-Tip | No tracking! No ads! |

 If you are going to make ceramic ware, put good glazes on it.
 Remember, a glaze is a lot more than one that just has a pleasing fired appearance.
 There is no one-glaze-that-works-for-everyone.
 We cater to people that want to start out right, or have been kicked around long enough that they are ready to learn why, they want to "understand".
 You will never likely get the glazes you really want until you formulate or adapt them yourself.

 Yes.
 In this case the entire outside and inside of the mug need an evenly applied coat of glaze.
-In production, it would not make sense to attempt this by painting.
-For these reasons: Cost, quality, convenience.
+For hobby this makes sense.
+But in production cover brushing makes less sense.
 The right pail has 2 gallons of G2934Y base with 10% Cerdec yellow stain: $135.
-Cost of jars with the same amount: Almost $300!
-And you have to paint them on in three coats with drying in between.
-The one in the pail is a true dipping glaze (unlike dipping glazes sold by glaze manufacturers that dry slowly and drip-drip-drip just like brushing ones).
+Cost of brushing jars with the same amount: $600+!
+And each jar logs 10-15 minutes painting time plus waiting between coats.
+The one in the pail is a true dipping glaze (unlike many commercial ones that dry slowly and drip-drip-drip).
 This one dries immediately after dipping in a perfectly even layer (if mixed according to our instructions).
 And a bonus: This pail can be converted to brushing or base-layering versions using CMC gum.

 This is a clear glaze (G2931K) with 10% purple stain (Mason 6385).
 The mugs are cone 03 porcelain (Zero3).
 The mug on the left was dipped (at the bisque stage) into a slurry of the glaze (having an appropriate specific gravity and thixotropy).
 The glaze dried in seconds.
 The one on the right was painted on (two layers).
 Like any paint-on glaze, it contains gum (1% CMC).
 Each layer required several minutes of application time and fifteen minutes of drying time.
 Yet it is still not evenly applied.

-Paint-on glazes are great sometimes.
-But they are even greater if you know the recipe, then you can make more and make a dipping version for all the times when that is the better way to apply.
-Why is that better?
-Because you have a huge advantage over a glaze manufacturer: You already have clear glossy and matte base recipes that fit and work on your clay body.
-You can add the stains and opacifiers to these (with gums to make them paintable) and make your own jars.
+Brushing glazes are great sometimes.
+But they would be even greater if the recipe was available.
+Then it would be possible to make it if they decide to discontinue the product.
+Or if your retailer does not have it.
+Or to make a dipping glaze version for all the times when that is the better way to apply.
+The glaze manufacturer did not consider glaze fit with your clay body, if they work well together it is by accident.
+But if you have transparent and matte base recipes that that work on your clay body then adding stains, variegators and opacifiers is easy.
+And making a brushing glaze version of any of them.
 Don't have base recipes???
 Let's get started developing them with an account at insight-live.com (and the know-how you will find there)!

 These are two pallets (of three) that went on a semi-trailer load to a Plainsman Clays store in Edmonton this week.
 They are packed with hundreds of bags of powders used to mix glazes.
 More and more orders for raw ceramic materials are coming in all the time.
 Maybe you are using lots of bottled glazes but for a cover or a liner glaze it is better to mix your own.
 And cheaper!
 And there are lots of recipes and premixed powders here to do it.
 One of the big advantages is that when you dip ware into a properly mixed slurry it goes on perfectly even, does not run and dries on the bisque in seconds.
 No bottled glaze can do that.